AB3478/surfs_up/README.md

 -	The temperatures are then converted to a list, which is used to create a DataFrame and finally generate the summary statistics

 ### Results and Key Differences
+-	The average temperature fluctuates between 74 (June) to 71 (December) degrees Fahrenheit.
+-	The lowest temperatures range from 64 (June) to 56 (December) degrees Fahrenheit.
+-

 ### June Temperature Data
 ![](https://github.com/AB3478/surfs_up/blob/f4e640f0846cbce9a2e748acba47e413adf0fa15/Resources/June.png)